 Ultraviolet technology is a non-chemical approach to disinfection.
 In this method of disinfection, nothing is added which makes this process simple, inexpensive and requires very low maintenance.
 Ultraviolet purifiers utilize germicidal lamps that are designed and calculated to produce a certain dosage of ultraviolet (usually at least 16,000 microwatt seconds per square centimeter but many units actually have a much higher dosage.)
 The principle of design is based on a product of time and intensity – you must have a certain amount of both for a successful design.

 Atlantic Ultraviolet Corporation’s purifier units contain one or more germicidal ultraviolet lamps.
 The Ster-L-Ray® germicidal lamps produced by Atlantic Ultraviolet Corporation are short wave low pressure mercury vapor tubes that produce ultraviolet wavelengths that are lethal to microorganisms.
-Approximately 95% of the ultraviolet energy emitted is at the mercury resonance line of 254 nanometers.
-This wavelength is in the region of maximum germicidal effectiveness and is highly lethal to virus, bacteria and mold spores.
+Approximately 95% of the ultraviolet energy emitted from Ster-L-Ray® germicidal lamps is at 254 nanometers, the region of germicidal effectiveness most destructive to bacteria, mold and virus.
 Therefore, the water or air that passes through the chamber is exposed to the germicidal uv light and the genetic material of the microorganism is deactivated, which preventing them from reproduction and rendering them harmless.